usnistgov/OSCAL/README.md

 Talk about the basic motivations and principles for OSCAL?

 Define the primary audiences and give each pointers to the main documentation page with more info for them.
-* Producers: catalog and profile maintainers, tool vendors.
+* Implementers: catalog and profile maintainers, tool vendors.
+Point them to [IMPLEMENTERS.md](IMPLEMENTERS.md) for more info.
-* Consumers: operations personnel, security & privacy personnel, auditors/assessors, policy personnel.
-At this time, do we have any content for consumers other than general OSCAL overview info?
-When will there be OSCAL tools and content for consumers?
+* Users: operations personnel, security & privacy personnel, auditors/assessors, policy personnel.
+At this time, do we have any content for users other than general OSCAL overview info?
+When will there be OSCAL tools and content ready for use?
+Point them to [USERS.md](USERS.md) for more info.
 * Contributors (to the OSCAL project itself).
-Point them to [CONTRIBUTING.md](CONTRIBUTING.md) for more info.
+Point them to [CONTRIBUTORS.md](CONTRIBUTORS.md) for more info.

-Have pointer to the OSCAL overview [docs/prose/OSCAL-Overview.md](docs/prose/OSCAL-Overview.md) for people who are interested in learning more about OSCAL in general.
+Point to the OSCAL overview [docs/prose/OSCAL-Overview.md](docs/prose/OSCAL-Overview.md) for people who are interested in learning more about OSCAL in general.